19 Entertainment

-19 Entertainment is a producer of entertainment properties for television with a focus on music.
+19 Entertainment Inc. is a producer of entertainment properties for television with a focus on music owned by Sony Pictures Television through its nonfiction division.
 Founded by Simon Fuller in London in 1985, the company co-produced Pop Idol in the United Kingdom with Thames Television in 2001.
 The Idol series has since become one of the most successful entertainment formats, sold to more than seventy countries around the world, including American Idol in the United States.
 19 Entertainment is also responsible for the production of So You Think You Can Dance.

 Background and history

 Founded in London, England in 1985, 19 Entertainment was named after the Paul Hardcastle song which was one of Simon Fuller's first notable successes while working as an A&R man for Chrysalis Records.
 In 2001 the company co-produced Pop Idol in the United Kingdom with Thames Television.
 An immense success, Maggie Brown in The Guardian states, "the show became a seminal reality/entertainment format once on air that autumn".